Breast Cancer Care

 - Delayed reconstruction: Placing implants in a separate procedure after you finish your cancer treatment.

-- Tissue-based reconstruction (flap surgery): Transplanting extra skin and tissue from your abdomen to build natural-looking breasts.
+- Tissue-based reconstruction (flap surgery): Transplanting extra skin and tissue from your abdomen or another part of your body to build natural-looking breasts.

 - Nipple and areola reconstruction: Creating natural-looking nipples and areolas during an outpatient procedure.
 A medical tattoo artist can also add color to improve the appearance of your breasts.